annadodson787/L-system-Plant-Generation/README.md

 After this runs, you will have a bunch of files and folders in the `build` folder.
 You might notice that the folder structure mirrors the one in the source folder.

 Generally, you can find the build files related to "proj/assignment" in "**build**/proj/assignment".
-Following this pattern, the build files related to the viewer are in "**build**/viewer/viewer".

 ### Build